Benefits and Insurance for People with Disabilities

 Definition of Disability

-To qualify for either program as a person with a disability, you must meet SSA’s definition of disability, which says:
+To qualify for either program, you must meet SSA’s definition of disability:

-Your spouse or former spouse and your children may be eligible for benefits when you start receiving SSDI in some situations.
+Your spouse or former spouse and your children may be eligible for benefits when you start getting SSDI.

-You can apply for benefits online, by phone, or in person.
+You can apply for SSDI benefits online, by phone, or in person.

 Adults can apply for SSI by phone, in person at a local Social Security office, or in some cases online.
 To apply for SSI for a child, you can start the process online but will need to complete it either in person or by phone.